 Connectivity Association Key

-long-lived master key used to generate all other keys used for MACsec.
-LAN implemntations derive this from MSK (generated during EAP exchange)
+long-lived primary key used to generate all other keys used for MACsec.
+LAN implementations derive this from MSK (generated during EAP exchange)

 One of the components used to derive the session keys that are used to encrypt traffic.
-Manually confgured, or derived from 802.1X
+Manually configured, or derived from 802.1X

 CAK key name